GLEAM puts art in a new light at Olbrich Gardens

 Glimmers of light pierced the dark blanket of night that rested upon the garden, drawing curious eyes to each exhibit.
 Sounds of wildlife, crickets, music, conversation and laughter drifted through the air like smoke.
 It was yet another Wednesday night at Olbrich Gardens’ GLEAM.

-GLEAM is an annual art exhibit that takes place Wednesday, Thursday, Friday and Saturday nights at Olbrich Botanical Gardens in Madison, Wisconsin.
+GLEAM is an annual art exhibition that takes place Wednesday, Thursday, Friday and Saturday nights at Olbrich Botanical Gardens in Madison, Wisconsin.
 At GLEAM, artists from across Madison, the country and the globe showcase their light-based art installations.
 This year, GLEAM will be available to the public until Oct.
 30.

 Creating The GLEAM Exhibition